stepince/digitalreasoning/README.md

 This would allow for constant time lookup of proper names.
 Ukkonen's Algorithm can build a suffix tree in O(n).

-<basedir>/src/digitalreasoning/ProperNameDocumentTokenizer.java is the java source implementating for question 2.
+<basedir>/src/digitalreasoning/ProperNameDocumentTokenizer.java is the java source implementingfor question 2.
 <basedir>/src/digitalreasoning/TestProperNameDocumentTokenizer.java is the unit test driver source for testing question 2.